rengokusan7/js-minor-project/README.md

 # js-minor-project
-this is a basic clock which shows time of 3-different timezones .
+this is a basic clock which shows time of 3-different timezones built using javascript , html , bootstrap.